Glenfarclas Cross Country Handicap Chase Preview, Tips, Runners & Trends (November Meeting)

 Glenfarclas Cross Country Handicap Chase Trend Analysis

-✅ The trend factor that produced 10+ winners and shows the best LSP, an LSP of +67.62 is when runners had the same jockey as when last winning.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +67.62, is when runners had the Same jockey as when they last won.

-The course which has produced the most winners of the Glenfarclas Cross Country Handicap Chase is Cheltenham, there has been a total number of 5 winners of this race who ran at Cheltenham last time out.
-The next best course which has produced the second most winners is Galway, there has been a total number of 3 winners of this race who ran at Galway last time out.
+The course which has produced the most winners of the Glenfarclas Cross Country Handicap Chase is Cheltenham; there have been a total of 5 winners of this race who ran at Cheltenham last time out.
+The next best course, which has produced the second most winners, is Galway; there have been a total of 3 winners of this race who ran at Galway last time out.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Glenfarclas Cross Country Handicap Chase: